Kotik112/Blog-Rest-API/README.md

 # WIP
 That this project is a WIP and is not yet complete.
 The following features are still being added (in no particular order):
-- Testcontainers
-- Unit tests
+- Unit and Integration tests with JUnit 5 and Mockito :heavy_check_mark:
 - Flyway migrations
 - CI pipeline with gh actions
-- SonarQube integration
+- SonarCloud integration
 - Kafka integration
 - Docker support